FidelioRainbow/RPi-WiFi-Provisioning/README.md

 # RPi WiFi Provisioning
 Python 3 script to help Raspberry Pi Zero W/ 2W join a WiFi network.
+Tested on *Bookworm*.

 # Install and Run
 Install using `crontab -e` on the command line.
 Add the following line at the end of the file, save and reboot.